pujajp993/Prepaid_Smart_Ticket/README.md

 4. Migrate the database (py manage.py makemigrations and py manage.py migrate)
 5. Run the project (py manage.py runserver)
 6. admin panel username:admin and password:admin (preset)
-7. when we type /user/index along with host lookback address we get the users index page
+7. when we type /user/index along with host lookback address we get the users index page.Based on the user registration credential login possible
 8. when we type staff/index along with host lookback address we get the Staff login page. staff panel username:staff and password:staff (preset)

 ## Screenshots for Admin page